Bhavadharani1708/PLEXIO---INTERNSHIP-PROJECT/README.md

 Data is always saved to disk first then send to the cloud.
 If internet is down,data is stored and stored later when connection returns.
-It uses worker threads so one slow machine does not affect others. alerts are sent through the cloud not directly from the device.
+It uses worker threads so one slow machine does not affect others.
+Alerts are sent through the cloud not directly from the device.
+It is used by the factory managers,maintenance engineers and plant operators.
+It makes it easy to monitor data in real time and gives alerts,helping prevent breakdowns and delays.